U.S. industrial output falls more than expected as utilities sag

-WASHINGTON U.S. industrial production fell more than expected in August, hurt in part by a sharp decline in utilities output, the Federal Reserve said on Thursday.
+WASHINGTON (Reuters) - U.S. industrial production fell more than expected in August, hurt in part by a sharp decline in utilities output, the Federal Reserve said on Thursday.

 Industrial output fell 0.4 percent last month after a downwardly revised 0.6 percent increase in July.
 Last month, manufacturing output also declined 0.4 percent.